tommyhuangthu/SAAINT/README.md

 ## SAAINT-DB vs. SAbDab

-   Below we provide a head-to-head statistical comparison between SAAINT-DB (v.20250501; updated on 1-May-2025) and SAbDab (v.20250502; updated on 2-May-2025)
+Below is a statistical comparison between the initial SAAINT-DB publication (v.20250501; updated on 1-May-2025) and SAbDab (v.20250502; updated on 2-May-2025)

 Item                                           | SAAINT-DB |   SAbDab
 ----------------------------------------------:| --------: | -------: